Bob74/NoMoreShortcuts/doc/notifications.md

 ### (Optional) NotificationDelay
 Delay before the notification shows.
 Time is set in millisecond.
 0 = Instant.
->If you don't put `<NotificationIcon>` in your profile, the value will be automatically set to 0.
+>If you don't put `<NotificationDelay>` in your profile, the value will be automatically set to 0.
 ```XML
 <NotificationDelay>0</NotificationDelay>
 ```